The Varndens and Berrymans

 Between 1771 and 1791, clearly William's fortunes had taken an upturn.

 The parish records for the baptism of Mary Douglas have her mother as Mary formerly Varnden, formerly of Wheelers Green Chertsey.
 Wheelers Green is the name of a grade 2 listed building in Bittams Lane Chertsey, but seems to be the name of the area earlier.
+There are no relics of an older building on the site of the farm.

 A recent (Apr 2011) visit to Surrey History Centre threw up some more information.